sign-language-processing/sign-language-processing.github.io/src/index.md

 They build a Motion Graph [@min2012motion] - which is a Markov process that can be used to generate new motion sequences that are representative of real motion, and select the motion primitives (sequence of poses) per gloss with the highest transition probability.
 To smooth that sequence and reduce unnatural motion, they use Savitzky–Golay motion transition smoothing filter [@savitzky1964smoothing].

 ---

+##### Video-to-Gloss
+Video-to-Gloss---also known as sign language recognition---is the task to recognize a sequence of signs from a video.

+For this recognition @cui2017recurrent constructs a three-steps optimization model.
+First they train a video-to-gloss end-to-end model, where they encode the video using a spatio-temporal CNN encoder, and predict the gloss using a Connectionist Temporal Classification (CTC) [@graves2006connectionist].
+Then, from the CTC alignment and category proposal, they encode each gloss-level segment independently, trained to predict the gloss category, and use this gloss video segments encoding to optimize the sequence learning model.

+@cihan2018neural fundamentally differ from that approach and opt to formulate this problem as if it is a natural-language translation problem.
+They encode each video frame using AlexNet [@krizhevsky2012imagenet], initialized using weights that were trained on ImageNet [@deng2009imagenet].
+Then they apply a GRU encoder-decoder architecture with Luong attention [@luong2015effective] to generate the gloss.
+In a followup work, @camgoz2020sign use a transformer encoder [@vaswani2017attention] to replace the GRU, and use a CTC to decode the gloss.
+They show a slight improvement with this approach on the video-to-gloss task.

+##### Gloss-to-Video
+TODO

+---

+##### Gloss-to-Text
+Gloss-to-Text---also known as sign language translation---is the natural language processing task of translating between gloss text representing sign-language signs and spoken language text.
+These texts commonly differ by terminology, capitalization, and sentence structure.

+@cihan2018neural experimented with various machine-translation architectures and compared between using an LSTM vs GRU for the recurrent model, as well as Luong attention [@luong2015effective] vs Bahdanau attention [@bahdanau2014neural], and various batch-sizes.
+They concluded that on the RWTH-PHOENIX-Weather-2014T dataset, which was also presented by this work, using GRUs, Luong attention, and a batch size of 1 outperforms all other configurations.

+TODO Kayo's Coling work

+##### Text-to-Gloss
+TODO

+---

+##### Video-to-Text
+Video-to-text---also knows as sign language translation---is the entire task of translating a raw video to spoken language text.

+Recently, @camgoz2020sign proposed a single architecture to perform this task, that can use both the sign language gloss and the spoken language text in joint supervision.
+They use the pretrained spatial embeddings from @koller2019weakly to encode each frame independently, and encode the frames with a transformer.
+On this encoding they use a Connectionist Temporal Classification (CTC) [@graves2006connectionist] to classify the sign language gloss.
+Using the same encoding, they also use a transformer decoder to decode the spoken language text one token at a time.
+They show that adding the gloss supervision improves the model over not using it, and that it outperforms previous video-to-gloss-to-text pipeline approaches [@cihan2018neural].

+##### Text-to-Video
+TODO

+---

+##### Pose-to-Writing
+TODO

+##### Writing-to-Pose
+TODO

+---

+##### Video-to-Writing
+TODO

+##### Writing-to-Video
+TODO

+---